 Every person is different, but we find that one 32 oz. jar is about right for 1-2 people for a week.
 The best thing you can do is play around with it.
 Take some home, drink it, and see if your body responds or craves more.
 Adjust accordingly until you find that sweet spot.

 If you're consuming bone broth at the advice of your acupuncturist/functional medicine doctor, they may recommend a higher amount, such as 1-3 cups of broth per day.

 ABOUT OUR PRODUCTS

 WHAT TYPE OF BROTH DO YOU SELL?

-We are currently offer pastured chicken bone broth, grass-fed beef bone broth, and a turmeric coconut veggie broth.
-Our signature broths are made with local, pastured bones, organic vegetables, herbs, and a touch of mineral rich sea salt.
+We currently offer classic bone broth (made from pastured chicken), umami bone broth (made from grass-fed beef), and a turmeric coconut veggie broth.
+Our signature broths are made with 100% pasture-raised and grass-fed bones, fresh vegetables, herbs, and sea salt.